DALE-GH/spigotdl/README.md

 - Premium or account-gated downloads are not supported.
 - Search filters vary by provider.
 Modrinth has the strongest structured filtering; Spigot and Hangar support fewer filters through public endpoints.
 - Automatic scan matching is best-effort.
-- Live-loading plugins with PlugMan is not safe for every plugin.
-Restarting the server is usually safer.